miyagawa/plack-handbook/08_adapting_web_frameworks_to_psgi.md

 This is very straightforward, especially when compared with [Squatting::On::CGI][5].
 It's almost line-by-line copy and some adjustment to use Plack::Request to parse parameters instead of CGI.pm.

-Similarly Catalyst uses Catalyst::Engine abstraction and [Catalyst::Engine::PSGI][6] is the adapter to run Catlayst on PSGI, which most of the code is copied from CGI.
+Similarly Catalyst, before its native support of PSGI before version 5.8, used to have Catalyst::Engine abstraction and [Catalyst::Engine::PSGI][6] was the adapter to run Catlayst on PSGI, which most of the code is copied from CGI.

 ## mod\_perl centric frameworks